Se og Hør: Sweden

-Finland
+Sister magazines

-In Finland Aller Media publishes an entertainment and TV magazine 7 päivää (commonly called Seiska) which, according to Helsingin Sanomat, is Se og Hørs sister magazine.
+In Finland Aller Media publishes an entertainment and TV magazine Seiska which, according to Helsingin Sanomat, is Se og Hør's sister magazine.

+Controversies

 Iceland

-The magazine is not related to the similarly named Icelandic celebrity magazine Séð og heyrt (Seen and Heard).
-In 1997, the Scandinavian publisher sued the Icelandic publisher for imitation and copyright infringement and for imitating their layout and content; but the case was dismissed five years later.
+In 1997, Se og Hør sued the similarly named but unrelated Icelandic celebrity magazine Séð og heyrt (Seen and Heard) for imitation and copyright infringement and for imitating their layout and content, but the case was dismissed five years later.

-Criticism - Norway
+Norway

 In 2020, the Norwegian Se og Hør was accused by several prominent Norwegian celebrities to have invaded their privacy and posted a variety of photos and videos without prior consent, among other issues.

 In August 2023, Skal vi danse professional dancer Helene Spilling expressed her frustration at Se og Hør for having followed after and published paparazzi photos of her and Martin Ødegaard earlier that year, saying that it was "not fun and really disrespectful".
 She said that it is "disrespectful to send a car after others for several hours", and was particularly annoyed at the fact that Ødegaard's licence plate was pictured in some of the photos.

 In November 2023, Se og Hør published an article and identified the name of Alexandra Joner's new partner and released photos of him.
 Joner talked about her wanting for the article to be removed, but the magazine refused to do so.
 It was also described by Joner's manager as "disrespectful".

+On 1 June 2026, the magazine's website published an AI-generated photo of Marius Borg Høiby at the Oslo Prison, together with other detainees, at an inflatable pool.
+The magazine had never before used an AI tool, which they used to improve an existing photo.
+Among the hallucinations were Høiby having six fingers and his tattoos moving places; this caused its website to remove the affected item minutes after posting.
+On 13 June 2026, it was announced that it would never use AI tools again, limiting to existing software such as Photoshop.